geonmo/htcondorce_on_vagrant/README.md

 You can run the code sequentially to see how HTCondor-CE is working and what packages you need.

 ## System environment
 This lab requires at least 4 cores of CPU and 4 GB of RAM or higher.
-If you can test with equipment below this, but there is no guarantee that it will work properly.
+If you can test with various equipments, but there is no guarantee that it will work properly.

 At the time of development, the test equipment was:
    * CPU: Intel Core i7-7700 CPU @ 3.6 GHz